Welcome to today's edition of the Rush 24-7 podcast.

 He's talking about reforming the political system.

-He wants Obama to fly with him on the same plane to these town hall meetings in order to um save energy and so forth.
+He wants Obama to fly with him on the same plane to these town hall meetings in order to save energy and so forth.

 So his reform is not so much reforming the country, it's reforming our politics and reforming the Republican Party's politics specifically.

-All right, we'll have more on McCain here in just a moment.
+We'll have more on McCain here in just a moment.

-Let's let's get started with Obama.
+Let's get started with Obama.

 You don't want to miss that.

-That's Obama bringing his grandmother, who uh used to used to be a typical white person, now she is uh the woman who poured everything she had into him.
+That's Obama bringing his grandmother, who used to be a typical white person.

 Does that mean he's a typical white person now?